Tanuki/tanuki.py/examples/marketplace_classifier/README.md

 # Marketplace Product Auto-Tagger using Monkey-Patch 🙈

-Example of how Monkey-Patch can be used to auto-tag products based on their description and name for a marketplace app.
+Example of how MonkeyPatch can be used to auto-tag products based on their description and name for a marketplace app.

 ## Installation